Last updated on: July 10, 2026

 #5.
 Deploy containers manually

-If all else fails, a final troubleshooting step is to deploy the pod’s containers manually using a command like docker run.
-This will help you identify containers that are not starting properly due to problems like buggy code.
+If all else fails, a final troubleshooting step is to deploy the pod's containers manually using a command like docker run.
+This can help you identify containers that are not starting properly due to problems like buggy code, confirm whether the application is behaving correctly outside Kubernetes, and distinguish those issues from image pull errors.

 In most cases, resolving a pending problem with pods in Kubernetes involves one of the following fixes.